rgildiaz/ITI/bidi-test.md

 ### Connect the Switches via Fiber
 Once both switches have been configured, connect them using the bidi's and a fiber cable.
 Make sure to use bidi's which are compatible with the switches you are using.
 After inserting each bidi into each switch, it should blink green within ~5 seconds, indicating that the switch is compatible and the bidi is ready for a connection.

 Since the bidi's accept an LC connection, I used a 30 m ST-ST cable, two ST-ST adapters, and two ST-LC cables to connect them.
-Since they have been configured on the same subnet, they should be able to communicate across the fiber connection.
+Since they have been configured on the same subnet, they should be able to communicate across the fiber connection without any further configuration.

 ## Network Architecture & Configuration
-Now that the switches have been configured, we can begin setting up a network on them.
+Now that the switches have been configured, a network can be setup using them.
 I setup my network using 6 [Intel NUC](#equipment--other-notes)'s, one of which acts as a DHCP server, and a 6-port [logic supply](#equipment--other-notes).

 ### DHCP
 To start, configure the DHCP server.
-Due to a previous project, I already had one configured using Ubuntu Server 20.04.
+Due to a previous project, I already had one configured using [Ubuntu Server 20.04](https://releases.ubuntu.com/20.04/).
 To configure a similar server, follow the steps below:
 1. Install Ubuntu Server 20.04 on an Intel NUC.
-I used a bootable USB installer.
+I used a bootable USB installer, created with [this Ubuntu Server ISO](https://releases.ubuntu.com/20.04/ubuntu-20.04.4-live-server-amd64.iso) and a tool like [Rufus](https://rufus.ie/en/).
 2. There is only one necessary package for this project, ``isc-dhcp-server``:
 ```
 sudo apt-get install isc-dhcp-server
 ```
-3. Configure a static IP:
+3. The DHCP server will work best if the server is configured with a static IP.
+In Ubuntu 20.04, this can be set through the ``netplan``:
 ```
 sudo nano /etc/netplan/01-netcfg.yaml
 ```
+Change the text in this ``01-netcfg.yaml`` file to this:
 ```yaml
 network:
   version: 2